Great Falls All Breeds Horse Club, LLC

 Ages 12 & Under: Describe how being a part of the Great Falls All Breeds Horse Club and riding horses has made your life more enjoyable?
 How has GFAB influenced your love of horses?

 Ages 13-18: In addition to the above question for the 12 & Under, describe how living in an agricultural community has shaped your life.
-How will this experience morph your educational goals or your future as a productive member of society?
+How have horses contributed your educational or life goals?

 A. Typing Requirements: